department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2024-07-Development-Letters/conversation-guide.md

 [Have the participant click "Details" on the in-progress claim]

 - Tell me what you see here.
 (Prompt them to scroll up and down.)
-- Based on what you see here, tell me what do you think this notice is communicating to you.
+- From what you've observed, what do you believe this notice is trying to communicating?
 - Do you feel like this page tells you everything you need to know about the claim?
 Why or why not?
 - If you wanted to learn more about the notice, where would you go from here?